isaacyakl/random-owen-wowson/README.md

 ## Monitor the bot's status

-A simple HTTP server is included to monitor the status of the bot.
-Visit any route/page to check if the bot is up.
+A simple HTTP server is included to monitor the status of the bot on port 8000.
+Visit any route/page to [check if the bot is up](http://localhost:8000/status).